STBBI Basics: HIV

 Human Immunodeficiency Virus (HIV) is an infection that attacks certain white blood cells, specific to the body’s immune system.1 HIV is a manageable chronic condition, however, if left untreated it can lead to Acquired Immune Deficiency Syndrome (AIDS), which can weaken a human’s immunity against opportunistic infections.1

-HIV Statistics
+HIV

 HIV Canada: Exposure & Key Populations – 2020

-Relative risk of acquiring HIV infection compared to the rest of the population 2019
+Relative Risk of acquiring HIV infection compared to the rest of the population 2019

 How is HIV transmitted?